 Streetscape planting incorporates street trees, verge treatments, and buffer plantings adjoining building frontages that address the street.
 The streetscape component of the landscape is important in establishing an attractive and appealing public domain and to enable access through the site in an environment of high visual and physical quality.

-The streetscape character of adjoining public domain must fundamentally be considered in landscape design of the internal streetscapes to the development.
+The streetscape character of adjoining public domain must also fundamentally be considered in landscape design of the internal streetscapes to the development.
+Streets within Putney Hill must have a sense continuity in character.